umccr/holmes/README.md

 # holmes

-An AWS Steps based service that does bioinformatics fingerprint checks, deployed as a CDK pipeline project.
+A set of functionality for performing large-scale bioinformatics fingerprint checks.

+This is a CDK project that deploys lambdas and step functions to perform various tasks.

 ## Overview